-CTGEBA, located in the district of Marcos Paz, in the Province of Buenos Aires, has a strategic location since it is 1 km from the Ezeiza transforming station, a key node for the supply of electricity to the country’s highest demand area.
-CTGEBA began operating in 1999 and is one of the largest CTs in the country, with a total of 1,253 MW capacity, representing 2.9% of Argentina’s installed capacity.
-It has two CCGTs: the first one, with a 684 MW capacity, consists of two GTs of 223 MW each and a 239 MW ST, repowered in October 2020.
-The second CCGT consists of an 182 MW GT, known as Genelba Plus, installed in 2009 and repowered in June 2019.
-Another 188 MW GT was installed in 2019, and the 199 MW ST was commissioned in July 2020.
-From 2000 to 2024, its average annual generation was 5,386 GWh, with a generation record high of 8,594 GWh in 2021 and a record low of 3,438 GWh in 2001.
+CTGEBA, located in the district of Marcos Paz, in the Province of Buenos Aires, has a strategic location since it is 1 km from the Ezeiza transforming station, a key node in the country’s electricity supply to the highest-demand area.
+CTGEBA began operating in 1999 and is one of the largest CTs in the country, with a total capacity of 1,253 MW, representing 2.8% of Argentina’s installed capacity.
+It consists of two CCGTs: one of two GTs of 223 MW each and a 239 MW ST, and another one of two 182 and 188 MW GTs each, and a 199 MW ST. From 2000 to 2024, its average annual generation was 5,492 GWh, with a record high of 8,594 GWh in 2021 and a record low of 3,438 GWh in 2001.

 Get to know our thermal power plant Genelba.
 Click here to see the 360° virtual tour (Spanish).